emissary-ingress/emissary/docs/topics/using/filters/jwt.md

     * `.token.Signature` → `string` the token signature
     * `.httpRequestHeader` → [`http.Header`][] a copy of the header of the incoming HTTP request.
 Any changes to `.httpRequestHeader` (such as by using using `.httpRequestHeader.Set`) have no effect.
 It is recommended to use `.httpRequestHeader.Get` instead of treating it as a map, in order to handle capitalization correctly.

-   Also availabe to the template are the [standard functions available to Go `text/template`s][Go `text/template` functions], as well as:
+   Also available to the template are the [standard functions available to Go `text/template`s][Go `text/template` functions], as well as:

     * a `hasKey` function that takes the a string-indexed map as arg1,